Organic Apples & Orcharding Course!

 6) Protect from Rodents!

-We recommend tucking your rodent guard on before spreading compost and mulch as just another layer reducing trunk exposure to excess moisture.
+If planting in fall, we recommend tucking your rodent guard on before spreading compost and mulch as just another layer reducing trunk exposure to excess moisture.

 7) Attach the Tree to the Stake